Urban-Analytics/INTEGRATE/README.md

 ## Repository structure

  - [`llm`](./llm): code and writing for the work on detecting emerging gentrification with large language models (LLMs).
- - [`web`](./web): the files for the website are in jupyter book format, stored in this directory.
-There are files in the [`.github/workflows`](.github/workflows) directory that control how the website is built.
+ - [`web`](./docs): the files for the website are stored in this directory.
+The website is built using Jekyll with the default Minima them

 ## Project Overview